Keith Hopwood: Herman's Hermits

-Solo Releases
+Solo releases

-In 2021 he wrote his first solo album "Never Too Late", co-produced by his son Dan.
-Containing eleven original songs this was released 1 February 2022 and has been followed by two more releases in the "Freedom Calls" project - Chapter I and Chapter II, with Chapter III following in 2025.
-In 2024, Hopwood released his memoir "A Hermit's Tale" - featuring stories and photography from his life in Herman's Hermits and the years that followed.
+In 2021 he wrote his first solo album Never Too Late.
+Containing eleven original songs, it was released 1 February 2022 and has been followed by two more releases in the "Freedom Calls" project – Chapter I and Chapter II, with Chapter III following in 2025.
+In 2024, Hopwood released his memoir A Hermit's Tale.

-Personal life

-On 21 January 1968 Keith Hopwood married Penny Pagni, in Aberdeenshire, Scotland.
-They were married for 17 years and they had three children: Daxalen "Dax" (born on 5 July 1968), Joel (born in 1976) and Zhian (born in 1978).

-In 1989, Hopwood married Maria Verdellis.
-They had a son, Daniel (born in 1991) who is also a record producer and composer.
+During his career he and Malcolm Rowe, composed the music for Cosgrove Hall's The Wind in the Willows, as well as the 1984-1990 tv series, and the 1989 television film A Tale of Two Toads.